cmuparlay/concurrent_deferred_rc/README.md

 ## Getting started

 To use the library on its own, you can simply include the `include` directory.
 The library is header only and has no other dependencies.
 Our types are provided inside the namespace `cdrc`.
 You'll need a compiler that supports C++20.
+The library should work on Linux, MacOS, and Windows.
+The benchmarks however only work on Linux.

 There may be some additional dependencies to run the benchmarks.
 To work with the tests and benchmarks, you will need a recent version of CMake.
 Compiling the benchmarks will also require the [Boost](https://www.boost.org/) library, the [hwloc](https://www.open-mpi.org/projects/hwloc/) library, and the [jemalloc](https://github.com/jemalloc/jemalloc) library, but these are not required to just use our library itself.
 To produce the benchmark figures, you will additionally need a recent version of Python with Matplotlib.